sersldmir/pet_exp_an/README.md

 # pet_exp_an
 Collection of pet Python projects dedicated to exploratory analysis and a little bit of machine learning

- __exp_an__ - Used framingham dataset to explore different correlations between risk factors and coronary heart disease
+ __exp_an__ - Used framingham dataset to explore different correlations between risk factors and coronary heart disease and built a machine learning model